Healthdirect Free Australian health advice you can count on.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-If your kidney or liver function is impaired, your doctor may decide that tramadol in not appropriate for you.
+If your kidney or liver function is impaired, your doctor may decide that tramadol is not appropriate for you.
 There are other factors that may limit your use of tramadol — for example, if you drink alcohol or take other medicines that can cause drowsiness.

 Your doctor is the best person to advise you on whether tramadol is the right medicine for you, how much you need and how long to take it for.
+Your doctor will also guide you on when and how to stop taking tramadol.

 Access to overdose-reversing medication